Skip to content

 • docker, if you want to build (Docker) container images locally

-• helm, if you want to manage your application with the Helm package manager
+• Helm, if you want to manage your application with the Helm package manager

 You can verify that configuration is correct by issuing the following simple commands